BITSS/ACRE/docs/03-assess.md

 ### Describe the analytic data sets.

-List all the analytic files you can find in the reproduction materials, and identify their locations relative to the main reproduction folder.
+List all the analytic files you can find in the reproduction package, and identify their locations relative to the main reproduction folder.
 Record this information in a [standardized spreadsheet](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1299317837&range=A1).

 As you progress through the exercise, add to the spreadsheet a one-line description of each file's main content (for example: `all_waves.csv` has the simple description `data for region-level analysis`).
 This may be difficult in an initial review, but will become easier as you go along.